 Using Your DCAP Account

 Child care is costly.
-Depending on where you live in the U.S., it could cost between $5,000 – $20,000 annually.
+Depending on where you live in the U.S., it could cost thousands, if not, tens of thousands of dollars annually.
 According to a recent survey, 72 percent of families spend 10 percent or more of their household income on child care.

 Enter the DCAP account (also known as a Dependent Care Flexible Spending Account).
 You set aside up to $5,000 annually to cover the cost of dependent care while you work or attend school.